fieldtrip/website/example/sensor/nirs_speech.md

     - /example/nirs_speech/
 ---

-# Analyzing NIRS data recorded during listening to and repeating speech

 This example script demonstrates the analysis of data that is shared by Jessica Defenderfer and Aaron Buss in _[fNIRS data files for event-related vocoding/background noise study](http://dx.doi.org/10.17632/4cjgvyg5p2.1)_.

 In the shared data the authors refer to an article _"Examining the hemodynamic response during perception of noise-vocoded speech and speech in background noise: An image-based fNIRS study"_.
 However, I have not been able to find an article with precisely that title, although another article from the same authors has a title that comes close.
 The following links point to the shared data and to the published PDF manuscript that explains (some aspects of) the shared data.